MarcoABCardoso/marcao-stt-experiment/README.md

   </a>
 </p>

-> Runs K-Fold cross validation on Watson STT Skill
+> Runs word-error-rate evaluation on Watson STT Model

 ## Install